teejcoder/la-sang-portfolio/README.md

 4. Start the development server (`npm start` or `yarn start`).
 5. Open your browser and go to [http://localhost:3000](http://localhost:3000).

-## Contact LA Sangiorgio Live

-If you have any inquiries or would like to get in touch, you can reach LA Sangiorgio Live at [lasangiorgiolive@example.com](mailto:lasangiorgiolive@example.com).

 Explore the world of live music through captivating photography!